Straight-twin engine: Crankshaft angle

 In an engine with a 270 degree crankshaft, one piston follows three quarters of a rotation behind the other.
 This results in an uneven firing interval where the second cylinder fires 270 degrees after the first, followed by a gap of 450 degrees until the first cylinder fires again.
 This is the same pattern as a 90 degree V-twin engine, and both configurations have a similar 'pulsing' exhaust sound as a result.
 The pistons in a 270 degree straight-twin engine are never both stationary at the same time (as per a 90 degree V-twin engine), thereby reducing the net momentum exchange between the crank and pistons during a full rotation.

 An imperfect primary balance is created in a 270 degree straight-twin engine, due to a combination of free force and rocking couple; a balance shaft is often used to compensate for this.
-The secondary balance of a 270 degree engine is perfect, however the configuration does result in an unbalanced rocking couple.
+The secondary balance of a 270 degree engine is perfect; however, the configuration does result in an unbalanced rocking couple.

 The first production 270 degree straight-twin motorcycle engines were fitted to the 1996 Yamaha TRX850 and Yamaha TDM.
-Later examples include the 2009 Triumph Thunderbird, 2010 Norton Commando 961, 2012 Honda NC700 series, 2014 Yamaha MT-07, 2016 Triumph Thruxton 1200 and 2018 Royal Enfield Interceptor 650 & continental gt.
+Later examples include the 2009 Triumph Thunderbird, 2010 Norton Commando 961, 2012 Honda NC700 series, 2014 Yamaha MT-07, 2016 Triumph Thruxton 1200, 2018 Royal Enfield Interceptor 650 & Continental GT and 2019 BMW F900R.
 This architecture is proving popular among manufacturers, which are upgrading models that were previously equipped with other engine types, such as the 2016 Honda Africa Twin (formerly a V-twin), 2023 Honda Hornet (formerly an inline-4) or 2023 V-Strom 800 (the older design being equipped with a V-twin).

 Main bearings

-Each cylinder in a straight-twin engine has a separate crank pin, unlike V-twin engines which can use a common crank pin for both connecting rods.
+Each cylinder in a straight-twin engine has a separate crankpin, unlike V-twin engines which can use a common crankpin for both connecting rods.
 Most vintage British straight-twin motorcycle engines (such as Triumph, BSA, Norton and Royal Enfield) had two main bearings.
 Beginning in the late 1950s, most Honda straight-twin engines had four main bearings.
 Subsequent straight-twin engines had four or occasionally three main bearings.